OpenLiberty/ci.gradle/docs/installLiberty.md

     }
   ```

-3. Install from a specific location.
+3. Install from a specific location using a jar file. `licenseCode` is required when installing from a jar file.
   ```groovy
     apply plugin: 'liberty'